paul-armstrong-dev/ebury_trader/README.md

 #### Run the app

+Check example .env file;
+- Rename to mysql-credentials.env
+- fill in all params;
-Everything is containerized from the client, backend to the database.
-So all you need is Docker installed, and then you can run :
+- Everything is containerized from the client, backend to the database.
+- So all you need is Docker installed, and then you can run :

 ```
 docker-compose up --build
 ```

-And your app will be up on the *port 3000* !
+And your app will be up on the **port 3000** !

 ##### Reloading Database configuration